waynegramlich/Fab/Apex.md

 An ApexBox is FreeCAD BoundBox with some additional attributes.

-An ApexBox is a simple wrapper around a FreeCAD BoundBox object that provides additional attributes that represent various points on the surface of the bounding box.
+An ApexBox is a simple wrapper around a FreeCAD BoundBox object that provides additional attributes that represent various points on the surface of the box.
-The nomenclature is that East/West represents the X axis, North/South represents the Y axis, and the Top/Bottom represents the Z axis.
-Thus, TNE represents the Top North East corner of the bounding box.
-NE represents the center of the North East edge of the bounding box.
-T represents the center of the top face of the bounding box.
+The nomenclature is that East/West represents the +X/-X axes, North/South represents the +Y/-Y axes, nd the Top/Bottom represents the +Z/-Z axes.
+Thus, TNE represents the Top North East corner of the box.
+NE represents the center of the North East edge of the box.
+T represents the center of the top face of the box.
 By the way, the C attribute is the same as the BoundBox Center attribute.

 The preferred way to do this would be to sub-class BoundBox, but the FreeCAD implementation